Bakersfield Police Department: Portrayals in fiction

 A television sitcom entitled Bakersfield P.D. aired on the FOX network during the 1993–1994 season.
 It dealt with life inside the Bakersfield Police Department, portraying the department as an incompetent, backwoods police force.
 It starred Chris Mulkey, Tony Plana, Ron Eldard and Brian Doyle-Murray.

 The Clint Eastwood 1980 film Any Which Way You Can featured scenes in the city of Bakersfield with a car chase scene involving Bakersfield Police officers.

 A fourth season episode of CSI: Crime Scene Investigation, entitled "Dead Ringer", featured a secondary murder plot involving a female Bakersfield Police detective as a possible suspect.

 In 1999, KB Toys released a line of exclusive diecast metal toy cars based on classic hotrod cars featuring real city police logos and paint schemes.
 "Cop Rods" by Mattel featured a tail dragger hotrod decorated in the Bakersfield Police department style.

 In 2010, Dwayne "The Rock" Johnson starred in the film Faster in which he is released from prison and immediately begins hunting down and killing the people who killed his brother.
 The movie is said to take place in Bakersfield, Arvin, and an unnamed area state prison; however, it was filmed in Los Angeles, Palmdale, and the Mono Lake areas.
 There are scenes showing police vehicles with accurate Bakersfield Police cars and the badges worn by officers appear to be similar to real BPD badges.

-The Zoe Saldana 2011 film Colombiana features the Bakersfield Police Department as the police agency that arrests the protagonist in the beginning section of the film.
+The Zoe Saldaña 2011 film Colombiana features the Bakersfield Police Department as the police agency that arrests the protagonist in the beginning section of the film.